What to Do When My Hip Feels Out of Place?

 Common Causes of Hip Discomfort

 When you find yourself asking, “Why does my hip feel out of place?” the answer may surprise you.
 Several factors can contribute to the sensation of your hip feeling out of place, ranging from minor muscle strains to more serious conditions.
+Even if the hip isn’t fully dislocated, a subtle misalignment can still disrupt your normal movement patterns and lead to pain in surrounding areas, such as the lower back, thighs, or knees.

 Muscle Strain or Sprain